‘Days Of Our Lives’ Spoilers: Gabrielle Haugh Teases Darker Jade

 When Jade first appeared in Salem, she was definitely a bad girl.
 She convinced Joey Johnson (James Lastovic) to do some reckless things, like running away to the creepy commune in California.
 As a result, he ended up getting shot and nearly lost his life.
 Then, Jade ended up pregnant.
 Just when Joey was getting used to the idea of being a father, Jade had a miscarriage.

 Fast forward to today and the two are broken up, but living together as roommates with Claire (Olivia Rose Keegan), Ciara (Vivian Jovanni), and Theo (Kyler Pettis).
-Every time Jade goes through something, she asks for Joey to hold her.
+Every time Jade goes through something, she asks that Joey hold her.
 This is definitely sending mixed signals and Steve (Stephen Nichols) is right when he says that Joey needs to be careful.

 So, what is going to happen with Jade, Joey, and the rest of the characters?
 In the latest issue of Soap Opera Digest, Gabrielle Haugh talked about Jade Michaels.
 The magazine teased that she is having fun playing the “darker shades of Jade.”
 That seems to hint that Jade is going to continue to have an evil streak.